Cicada_sss, interview with a Vocaloïd Producer

 - Golem Who Goes Fish's "No Conscious Apparitions" influences the overall composition of the album in terms of its lo-fi sound, recorded on a 4-track MTR, and its large collection of short songs.

-- 進行方向別通行区分 is a Japanese rock band, famous for being the predecessor of 相対性理論.
 The band's lyrics have no meaning whatsoever.
 It is nonsense.
 And the musicality is simple but very addictive.

-- kinkyuuyuruport is a vocaloid producer and a noise-jazz-pop band.
 The lyrics this artist writes also make little sense.
 However, they musicality is also very fun, pop and catchy.
-I was very much influenced to the above two artists in writing the lyrics for this album.

 - haruna808 "Haruna" is a great song from the early days of Hatsune Miku.
 The melancholy guitar riffs soothe my heart and immerse me in nostalgia.
 Together with the next song, "encore" by 骨盤P, it symbolizes the early days of Hatsune Miku (and my boyhood) for me.